viktar-rudzenia/instapro-group-assignment/README.md

 ### 12. We expect to receive a Git repository with a React application.
 Please provide instructions on how to get your application running locally

 > Yes, I have included all the instructions for running the project in the "Available Scripts" section above.

+## Improvements

+### 13. let me know what else you would've added to the project if this were a real app

+> In a real-world scenario, I would consider the following enhancements:

+> 1. React Framework: I would transition from Create React App (CRA) to a more modern React framework like Next.js, Remix, Astro, Gatsby, or Vite.
+These frameworks offer better performance, built-in features, and improved development workflows.

+> 2. UI Component Libraries: I would integrate UI component libraries such as Ant Design (antd) or Material-UI.
+These libraries provide pre-built, customizable components that enhance the user experience (UX) and allow more focus on functionality rather than design.

+> 3. State Management: I would implement a robust state management tool using Redux ( Redux Toolkit) or Zustand.
+These tools provide better solutions for managing complex application state and make state handling more efficient and scalable.

+> 4. Drag-and-Drop Functionality: I would incorporate a drag-and-drop library to enable users to easily reorder cards or move them between columns, enhancing interactivity and usability.

+> 5. Enhanced Card and Column Details: I would add more detailed information and customization options within columns and cards to provide a richer user experience.

+> 6. Error Handling: I would implement an Error Boundary to handle and display errors gracefully, improving the application's robustness and user experience.

+> 7. Bundler Configuration: I would refine bundler settings according to project requirements and best practices to optimize build performance and manage dependencies more effectively.

+> 8. Extended Functionality: I would add more features to address edge cases and specific user needs, ensuring comprehensive functionality.

+> 9. API Integration: I would integrate APIs to make the application dynamic and capable of interacting with external data sources, enhancing its utility and versatility.

+> 10. Additional Pages: I would include additional pages such as a 404 error page, contact information, and other relevant sections to provide a complete and user-friendly experience.

+These enhancements would significantly improve the functionality, usability, and maintainability of the application.